CES 2019’s mediocre 5G demos set the stage for a confusing year

 If any company tried to pick up where Qualcomm CEO Amon left off last year, it was Verizon, which hosted the flashiest 5G-themed keynote of CES.
 New Verizon CEO Hans Vestberg took the stage for a mostly enterprise-focused event that was light on demos and heavy on corporate partnerships — ones that average consumers won’t care about.

 Vestberg said that 5G had eight currencies — basically, different selling points — that made it superior to 4G, and certain to transform the world over the next decade.
-But he didn’t show off a working 5G phone, and used somewhat forgettable video streams from other cities to demonstrate a 5G broadband speedtest, a remote drone launch, and a VR-assisted basketball game.
+But he didn’t show off a working 5G phone, and used somewhat forgettable video streams from other cities to demonstrate a 5G broadband speed test, a remote drone launch, and a VR-assisted basketball game.
 None was really exciting; the drone demo was just Vestberg pressing a “launch” button on a tablet.

 The next day, AT&T had its shot at something big, but went small with its keynote speech.
 Given that it’s the first carrier in the United States (if not the world) with a commercial mobile 5G network, it would have been natural for AT&T to offer some exciting 5G demos at CES, such as showing off an early 5G smartphone.